benoitletondor/Android-Studio-MVP-template/README.md

 - An `Interactor` interface and default implementation class for your model

 > It's important that you **create it from the root package**, otherwise it will re-create the whole MVP hierarchy under your subpackage which is not what you want.

+## Presenter lifecycle (Important!)

+Your presenter will be kept across activity re-creation on orientation changes using a [Loader](https://developer.android.com/guide/components/loaders.html).
+For more details about how its done, read [Antonio Gutierrez's article](https://medium.com/@czyrux/presenter-surviving-orientation-changes-with-loaders-6da6d86ffbbf).

+It means that:

+- You want to be sure to update your view state on each `onStart` call of your presenter since your view may have been destroyed and re-created since last `stop`.
+- You should use the `firstStart` parameter of the `onStart` method to know if it's the first time your presenter has been started.
+This boolean will be true only the first time in the whole presenter lifetime (including after activity re-creation).
+- You should *not* stop your background operations on the `onStop` method (things like HTTP calls or database connection) since your view may still be available (on the next `onStart` call).
+- You **must** stop all background operation on the `onPresenterDestroyed` method.
+When this method is reached, it means that your view is completely destroyed and will not be re-created later.

+You should also be **very** careful about:

+- Since the presenter is loaded asynchronously by a `Loader`, it means that it's not available before the view actually started.
+So **the `mPresenter` variable will be null before reaching `onStart`**.
+- To avoid leaks, your presenter will not keep a reference on your view when this view is stopped.
+It means that **your view is guaranteed to be available from the `onStart` method to the `onStop`**.
+It also means it will be `null` outside of this scope.

+> To ensure those last 2 points, `mView` and `mPresenter` are annotated with `@Nullable`, to enforce the check by the linter.
+It's a good idea to surround all calls with `!=null`.

 ## License